 - Investment must be invested into a registered qualified new business venture. *Investments occurring prior to a business’s eligibility with the Angel program are ineligible to receive a tax credit.

-- The maximum amount of an investment that may be used toward the credit is $2,000,000 per investment
+- The maximum amount of an investment that may be used toward the credit is $2,000,000 per investment.

-- Investment must remain in the qualified new business venture for at least 3 years
+- Investment must remain in the qualified new business venture for at least 3 years and attestation must be submitted on the first, second and third anniversary of investment.
+Attestation forms will be accepted within 30 days prior to the anniversary of the investment.

-- The tax credit cannot be sold or otherwise transferred to another person or entity
+- The tax credit cannot be sold or otherwise transferred to another person or entity.

 Investor applications and forms: